-In a non-emergency room environment, surrogate consent may be obtained from any of the following potential surrogates who has reasonable knowledge of the subject, in the following descending order of priority:
+Surrogate consent may be obtained from any of the following potential surrogates who has reasonable knowledge of the subject, in the following descending order of priority:

 - 1. The person's agent designated by an advance health care directive. - 2.
 The conservator or guardian of the person having the authority to make health care decisions for the person. - 3.
 The spouse of the person. - 4.
 The domestic partner of the person as defined in Section 297 of the Family Code - 5.
 An adult son or daughter of the person. - 6.
 A custodial parent of the person. - 7.
 Any adult brother or sister of the person. - 8.
 Any adult grandchild of the person. - 9.
 An available adult relative with the closest degree of kinship to the person.